seangpachareonsub/honne/README.md

 Once the current user has given their answers and now wants to compare if theirs match those of the person who initially set the questions, the matching function can be broken down as such:

 The first step does the following:
-* Ensures that all 6 answers are answered by the current user
+* Ensures that all 6 questions are answered by the current user
 * Sends a `GET` request to `/api/userquestions` where the response is the answers of the user who initially set the questions
 * Compares the current user's answers against the potential matches' answers